SoftUni/Programming-Basics-Book-Java-EN/chapter-10-methods.md

 * **`LastName`**
 * **`last_name`**

-### Good Practices When Working with Methods
+### Good practices when working with methods

 We must keep in mind that a method must do **only one** specific **task**.
 If this can't be achieved, then we must come up with a way to **divide** the functionality into different parts.
-As we have already said the name must be clear and descriptive.
+As we have already said, the name must be clear and descriptive.
 Another **good practice** is to **avoid** methods that are longer than our screen.
-If this happens it's recommended to **split** the method into smaller ones as shown in the example below.
+If this happens, it's recommended to **split** the method into smaller ones, as shown in the example below.

 ![](assets/chapter-10-images/04.Print-receipt-02.png)

 ### Structure and formatting of the code

-When writing methods we must keep in mind to follow a correct **indication** (move more inward blocks of the code).
+When writing methods, we must keep in mind to follow a correct **indentation** (offset blocks of code).

 Here are some examples of **correctly** formatted Java code: